Skip to content

 __hash__()

-Calculate the hash based on the interface name and description, so that uniqueness can be determined.
+Calculate the hash based on the interface name, so that uniqueness can be determined.

 Source code in gso/utils/types/interfaces.py